This guide has been peer reviewed by the medical team at The Lowdown and the FSRH and is regularly reviewed as per both clinical content policies

 If you experience mood swings while using combined hormonal contraception, combined pills that contain a lower level of oestrogen or taking the pill continuously without breaks may help.
 There is also research to suggest that certain pill brands including Yasmin, Lucette, Eloine and Zoely can have less effect on mood.

 It’s important to be aware of your mental health and to take care of it.
-If you have any concerns about your mood or anxiety, it is important to tell somebody and get help from a healthcare professional.
+If you have any concerns about your mood or anxiety, tell somebody and get help from a healthcare professional.

 Women gain weight naturally with age, and many lifestyle factors can influence our weight from our diet to our movement and stress levels.
 Just like our mood, this can make it difficult to gain an accurate measure of how much contraception impacts weight.